Redirect HTTP to HTTPS in Apache

 There are several ways to redirect to HTTPS in Apache.
 If you have root access to the Linux server where Apache runs, the preferred way is to set up the redirection in the domain’s virtual host configuration file.
 Otherwise, you can set up the redirection in the domain’s .htaccess file.

-Some control panels, such as cPanel , allow you to force HTTPS redirection with a few mouse clicks.
+, allow you to force HTTPS redirection with a few mouse clicks.

 Redirect HTTP to HTTPS using Virtual Host

-Apache Virtual Hosts defines the settings of one or more domains hosted on the server.
+Apache Virtual Hosts define the settings of one or more domains hosted on the server.
 In the virtual host directive, you can specify the site document root (the directory containing the website files), create a separate security policy for each site, use different SSL certificates, configure redirection, and more.

 Generally, when an SSL certificate is installed on a domain, you will have two virtual host directives for that domain.
 The first is for the HTTP version of the site on port 80, and the other is for the HTTPS version on port 443.

-In the Red-Hat based distros such as CentOS and Fedora, virtual host files are stored in the /etc/httpd/conf.d.
-While on Debian and its derivatives like Ubuntu , the files are stored in the /etc/apache2/sites-available directory.
+and Fedora, virtual host files are stored in /etc/httpd/conf.d.
+On Debian and its derivatives like Ubuntu

 To redirect a website to HTTPS, use the Redirect directive as shown in the example below: